lesserwhirls/netchdf/Readme.md

 The library will be thread-safe for reading multiple files concurrently.

-We are focussing on earth science data, and dont plan to support other uses except as a byproduct.
+We are focussing on earth science data, and don't plan to support other uses except as a byproduct.

 The core module will remain pure Kotlin with very minimal dependencies and no write capabilities.
 In particular, there will be no dependency on the reference C libraries (except for testing).